-The main objective of this study is to weigh the effects of imprisonment and observe whether it is consistent with the legitimate penological objectives of the correctional system.
-Thus, viewing how reformative to the prisoner it is and how deterrent its values are for prospective criminals.
+The main objective of this study is to weight the effects of imprisonment and observe whether it is consistent with the legitimate penological objectives of the correctional system.
+Thus, viewing tow reformative, to the prisoner it and how different its values are for prospective criminals.